 As we’ve seen in our first two posts, many couples develop marriage problems due to communication problems and wrong expectations.
 However, one could argue that these marriage problems are merely the natural consequences of another deeper issue namely “love language insensitivity.”
 It essentially means not knowing how your partner feels and experiences love naturally and most intensely.
-Love languages is a concept developed by marriage counsellor, Gary Chapman, who wrote the best-selling book “The Five Love Languages” in 1992.
+Love languages is a concept developed by a marriage counsellor, Gary Chapman, who wrote the best-selling book “The Five Love Languages” in 1992.
 This post unpacks each love language to help you combat existing marriage problems and connect with your spouse much deeper.

 As already mentioned, after decades of marriage counselling, Gary Chapman identified 5 different love languages which fill our emotional love tanks.